-This a short guide for those interested in learning how let religion sabotage your life.
-Deception is everywhere and sadly the church is no exception.
+This a short guide for those interested in learning how to let religion sabotage your life.
+Deception is everywhere, and sadly the church is no exception.
 It really hurts me so to see so many people “playing church” and working so hard to feed their desire to be accepted by those they think represent God.
 I don’t know why we humans love works so much and why it is so hard for humans to trust in the finished work of Christ on the cross.
 It is always grace PLUS something for many.
 Lord, have Mercy on your people!

 The test of the validity of what you believe is not how well you can repeat the rhetoric you get from the pulpit Sunday after Sunday but whether or not it actually works for you when you need it.
-People who spend hours sending pictures of their beautiful buildings, praise teams and filled stadiums on Facebook usually end up calling non-church friends and family when the going gets tough.
-Were the deceived?
+People who spend hours sending pictures of their beautiful buildings, praise teams, and filled stadiums on Facebook usually end up calling non-church friends and family when the going gets tough.
+Were they deceived?
 No, not anymore than they wanted to be.

-The show must go on inside the four walls but outside it is a totally different story.
+The show must go on inside the four walls, but outside it is a totally different story.
 Here is a short list of some of the peculiar beliefs of those who love to sabotage their own lives with religion.

 My friend Jim Palmer @ http://jimpalmerblog.com/ said it best.
 He called it “A Religious Guide to Sabotaging Your Life” and his notes became the seed for this post.